 Redream runs natively on 720p/1080p depending on your GPU.
 For my potato graphics card, it ran at 900p.
 However, you can always increase the internal resolution in the section mentioned above.
 But note that in order to achieve 4K resolution you need to pay for the premium release.
 In addition, you can configure the aspect ratio that fits your needs, the aforementioned can either be set to 4:3/16:9 or use the stretch option so that it will fit your computer screen.

 Secondly, Redream allows changing the default resolution of the game.
 It means that you will be able to play classic Dreamcast games in both fullscreen and windowed mode.
 Finally, Redream has a built-in FPS counter where you can monitor if the game is running smoothly or not.
 This section is quite easy, and it doesn’t require much effort.

 Fortunately, with this emulator, everything is like stealing candy from a baby.
-You can use the emulator save stats by pressing on ” ESC ”.
+You can use the emulator to save stats by pressing” ESC ”.
 A window will pop up where you can save or load your save stats.
 A reminder not to heavily count on this method as the saves sometimes tend to get corrupted.
 Hence, why I highly recommend saving in the game, then using these save stats as a backup nothing less.

 Flycast is pretty much similar to Redream, but the aforementioned can run Atomiswave and Naomi games which the latter cannot do.
 Unfortunately, Flycast is pretty much heavy on the CPU, especially when emulating games such as Shenmue, Legacy of Kain Soul Reaver, and Blue Stinger.